cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 options ``dsr``, ``snat`` and ``hybrid``.
 By default the ``snat`` mode is used in the agent.

-A helm example configuration in a kube-proxy-free environment with DSR enabled in hybrid mode would look as follows:
+A Helm example configuration in a kube-proxy-free environment with DSR enabled in hybrid mode would look as follows:

 .. parsed-literal::